Employee Discrimination Claims Lawyer

 Helping You Navigate the Legal Process (THIS SECTION MIGHT NEED TO BE RE-ADJUSTED TO FIT KANSAS CITY REQUIREMENTS)

 If you have been the victim of discrimination, be advised that your right to file a claim is subject to a statute of limitations.
 This means you only have a certain period of time to file your claim.
-In Missouri, employment discrimination claims must be filed with the Missouri Commissions Against Discrimination (MCAD) and/or the federal Equal Employment Opportunity Commission (EEOC) before you can file a complaint in a court of law.
+In Kansas, employment discrimination claims must be filed with the Kansas Commissions Against Discrimination (MCAD) and/or the federal Equal Employment Opportunity Commission (EEOC) before you can file a complaint in a court of law.
 You must file your claim of discrimination with the MCAD within 300 days of the discriminatory practice you are complaining about.
-There is a 180-day period to file claims with the EEOC, although claims filed within the 300 days at the MCAD that are ‘dually filed’ with the EEOC are considered timely in Missouri.
+There is a 180-day period to file claims with the EEOC, although claims filed within the 300 days at the MCAD that are ‘dually filed’ with the EEOC are considered timely in Kansas.
 Also, you must file your claim in a court of law within three years of the discriminatory practice you are complaining about.
 If you do not file within the required time frames, you lose your right to file a claim at all.

 If you need to determine what time periods apply to your claim, when the applicable time periods start ‘ticking,’ and where you must file a complaint, you should contact an experienced employment lawyer immediately.

 If you believe that you have been the victim of discrimination in hiring, promotion, pay, or termination, or if you are enduring a hostile work environment, you should contact a top rated, experienced employment lawyer.
-With over a decade of experience handling employment law matters in Kansas City and throughout Missouri, Attorney Tara Swartz can help you protect your job and enforce your right to a workplace free of discrimination and harassment.
+With over a decade of experience handling employment law matters in Overland Park and throughout Kansas, Attorney Tara Swartz can help you protect your job and enforce your right to a workplace free of discrimination and harassment.
 Contact her law firm of Swartz Law online or by calling (816) 444-8900 to receive an evaluation of whether you have a claim, to discuss your options, and for assistance in navigating the complex legal process.

 Resolving a Breach of Contract